 Focus and approach

-Transitional Territories is an interdisciplinary research & design studio focusing on the most critical aspects and the changing nature of the territory as a constructed project.
-The understanding of our research and design task is embedded in the projection of future ecologies, forms of living and productivity, spatial planning and architecture that are informed and formed by notions of risk, sensitivity, failure and emergence as instances of urbanisation.
+Transitional Territories is a research & design studio focusing on the most critical aspects and the changing nature of the territory as a constructed project.
+The understanding of our research and design task is embedded in the projection of future ecologies, forms of living and productivity, spatial planning and urban design that are informed and formed by notions of risk, sensitivity, failure and emergence as instances of urbanisation.
 The leading hypothesis of the studio is that the territory is a project – independently from scale – that must evolve vis-à-vis with the complexities, magnitudes, contradictions and indeterminacies of present day local and planetary urgencies.
 The agency of design in disclosing new spatial relations, narratives and values is at the core of our research and design agenda.

 Water-related territories - at sea, delta, and/or riverine landscapes - are increasingly becoming the arena of radical climatic changes, resource depletion, political/economic instability, and socio-spatial inequalities.
 Their fragile state requires the envisioning of an interdisciplinary design knowledge that mediates form, performance, and representation under the influence of various states and scales of control.
 Within this context, the central question of the studio is how biophysical, socio-economic, cultural and political changes - and related risks at sea, riverine, and/or delta areas - can be addressed by Urbanism and Architecture in the face of present days planetary urgencies.

 Within the scope of the studio, students formulate their own design projects based on their strong personal motivation.
-The projects can vary from buildings, constructions and public works to urban areas, landscapes and regions.
+The projects can vary from public works to urban areas, landscapes and regions.
 Departing from a solid theoretical framework translated into a set of explorative representation techniques, students learn how to use research findings to underpin their project and get in control of complex design assignments across scales, domains and actors.